thingstutorials/ArduinoPracticalCourse/README.md

 # ArduinoPracticalCourse
- This repo is for the code resources of arundio practical course by thigns tutorials.
+ This repo is for the code resources of arundio practical course by things tutorials.